tonidezman/tonidezman.github.io/_posts/2020-01-03-peak_vs_talent_code.markdown

 The one thing that stood the most out for me in the book "The Talent Code" is that most genioues lost one or both parents when they were quite young.
 The author suggests that this brought great pressior and sense of hostile environment.
 All this pressiored young geniousses to practice evan harder.

 That said I want to talk about my own experience and what I noticed when following other great programmers.
-What I found out is that most good programmers that I know were tramatized by some difficult experience either losing their job or being threten too loose their job.
+What I found out is that most good programmers that I know were tramatized by some difficult experience by either losing their job or being threten too loose their job.
 This forced them to become good.

-You could ask me: "What about Peak?
-What was the most notable thing about that book?".
+You could ask me: What about Peak?
+What was the most notable thing about that book?
 For me it was the authors suggestion that knowledge while being important to acquire skills are evan more important.
 This changed how I learn things about programming in my spare time.
-I first do deliberate practice and than I do "easy" stuff like reading books.
+I first do deliberate practice and than I do the "easy" stuff like reading books.

 But what kind of deliberate practice should I do?